wconrad/ftpd/README.md

 ## LIMITATIONS

-Ftpd is not yet RFC compliant.
+Ftpd is not fully RFC compliant.
 It does most of RFC969, and enough TLS to get by.  {file:doc/rfc.md Here} is a list of RFCs, indicating how much of each Ftpd complies with.

-To bind the server to an external interface, the interface must be set to the public IP of that interface (e.g. "1.2.3.4"), not to "0.0.0.0".
-That's because the interface IP is used both for binding server ports, _and_ for advertising to the client which IP to connect to.
-Binding to 0.0.0.0 will work fine, but when the client tries to connect to 0.0.0.0, it won't get to the server.

 ## RUBY COMPATABILITY